edumarin/edumarin.github.io/_pages/about.md

 # Recent News

-* May 1, 2020.
+* May, 2020.
 I have joined Telefonica Research as a Researcher!
+* May, 2020.
+Our work "Remote monitoring of cardiac implanted electronic devices – legal requirements and ethical principles ESC REGULATORY AFFAIRS / EHRA JOINT TASK FORCE REPORT" has been accepted to EP Europace 2020.
+This paper is the result of a collaboration with the European Society of Cardiology (ESC)

 # Academic Services
 * PC member: CLOUD S&P 2020 (co-located with ACNS’20)